Australia–Indonesia Security Agreements

-Australia–Indonesia Security Agreements are any official treaties signed by both the Australian and Indonesian Governments that concern such issues as security cooperation, defense and military involving both nations.
+The Australia–Indonesia Security Agreement or Lombok Treaty, is a formal agreement signed by the Australian and Indonesian Governments concerning issues such as security, defense, and military cooperation involving the two countries.
 Since 1995, five official agreements have been signed: the 1995 Agreements, the 2006 Lombok Treaty, two Defence Cooperation Agreements relating to the Lombok Treaty, and the 2014 Joint Understanding on Security.

 The first agreement, signed in 1995, was the first of its kind for Indonesia, and was at first received well by both countries.
 However, after the East Timorese crisis in 1999, the agreement was abrogated by Indonesia, and relations "nosedived" between the two countries.
 No new security agreements were signed until the Lombok Treaty of 2006.
 This second treaty proved more successful, and, with two updated agreements since its original signing, remains in force as of May 2019.